Hot Isostatic Press (HIP) Equipment

 SiC 1,950 to 1,050℃ 100 to 200MPa

-Meanwhile, if the pores inside the material are isolated, closed off, and not connected to the surface of the material, these pores might be squashed and eliminated by HIP treatment.
-On the other hand, open pores that connect with the surface of the material will not be squashed even after HIP treatment.
-Therefore, HIP treatment to the material with the closed pores can provide high densification of the entire material.
+Meanwhile, if the pores inside the material are isolated, closed off, and not connected to the surface of the material, these pores are squashed and eliminated by HIP treatment.
+On the other hand, open pores that connect with the surface of the material are not squashed even after HIP treatment.
+Therefore, HIP treatment to the material with the closed pores can achieve high densification throughout entire material.

 HIP Effects

-HIP treatment to castings can improve creep fracture lifetime by 1.3 to 3.5 times, elongation, and contraction, as shown in the following Table, depending on the types of alloys.
+HIP treatment to castings can improve creep fracture lifetime by 1.3 to 3.5 times, elongation, and contraction, depending on the types of alloys, as shown in the Table below.

 Alloy State Test Conditions Lifetime Elongation Contraction